kraemer-raimund/intentional-git-kata/README.md

 - A local clone of this repository.
 Please check out the existing feature branch as well as `develop`.
   You can ignore the `main` branch for this exercise.

 **Before we begin:** *We assume that we have not yet pushed our local feature branch.
-If we had already pushed, we might handle it differently depending on the situation, which we will not cover here.
+If we had already pushed, we might handle it differently depending on the situation; in that case, make sure you understand the consequences and/or ask your Kata organizer or trainer.
 In general, clean up before pushing, and rebase frequently.*

 _____________